mikemag/MonkeyCAM/docs/Configuration_Guide.md

 See the specification for the Nose Shape for details; the tail is the same.

+#### Stance Setback
+"stance setback": `number`

+*Optional.*

+The setback, in centimeters, which defines how much the reference stance of a board, or boot center of a ski, is shifted away from the center of the effective edge towards the tail.
+A value of `0` keeps the reference stance centered over the center of the effective edge.
+A positive value shifts the reference stance towards the tail.
+Optional.
+If omitted a value of `0` is assumed.

 #### Nose and Tail Spacer Width
 "nose and tail spacer width": `number`